BlueTubi/ST3-Community-Edition-Addon-Template/README.md

-I will publish the template very soon
+I will publish the template very soon.